 Anouchka Hack most recently appeared as a soloist with the Bangkok Symphony Orchestra, the Erfurt Symphony Orchestra and the Brandenburger Symphoniker, and as a chamber musician in such prestigious festivals as the Rheingau Musikfestival.
 Solo appearances lead her to play concerts in the Konzerthaus Dortmund amongst others.

 In 2020, her Duo´s first album, featuring works by Dmitri Shostakovich and an encore with cellist Gautier Capuçon, was released at GENUIN classics, and was nominated for the German record critics award and the Opus Klassik award.

 Furthermore, Anouchka and Katharina Hack have co-founded the meetMUSIC Open Air in Mettingen, Germany, premiering in August 2021.
 As the artistic directors, they have put together a compelling and multi-facetted festival program with excellent young chamber music ensembles, such as the vision string quartet.
-The festival had its second edition, equally successful, this August.
+The festival will hold its third edition this coming August.